9 Must Knows Before Sign Up

 Virtual cards and joint accounts have also been recently added.

-Signing up for Monese is different depending on if you are on a Mobile device or Computer.
+Signing up for Monese is different depending on if you are on Android or iOS .

 You can open a Monese account if you’re at least 18 years old and live in the European Economic Area (EEA), that is, in the UK, Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.